Estimation of Ornstein-Uhlenbeck Process Using Ultra-High-Frequency Data with Application to Intraday Pairs Trading Strategy: Estimators of Ornstein--Uhlenbeck Process

 \subsection{ARMA Reparametrization}

 The ARMA reparametrization lies in the following three steps.
 First, we reparametrize the discretized equidistant process to a commonly used and studied time series model.
 Second, we estimate parameters of the time series model, e.g.\ by the conditional-sum-of-squares or maximum likelihood estimators.
 Third, we transform the estimates back to the original parametrization.
 A possible disadvantage is that the reparametrization does not respect parameter restrictions.
 In our case, $\sigma^2$ and $\omega^2$ parameters should be non-negative, but the reparametrization allows for negative values.
-In this section, we assume the times of observations $T_i$ are equally spaced and denote $\Delta = T_i - T_{i-1} = n^{-1}$.

 It is well known that the discretized Ornstein--Uhlenbeck process corresponds to an AR(1) process. \cite{Ait-Sahalia2005} reparametrized the discretized Wiener process contaminated by the white noise as an ARIMA(0,1,1) process.
 As the discretized Wiener process without the noise is an ARIMA(0,1,0) process, the noise therefore induces a moving average component of order one.
 We show that the same applies for the discretized Ornstein--Uhlenbeck process contaminated by the white noise as it corresponds to an ARMA(1,1) process.